ChrisColeTech/todo-list-mcp/README.md

 3. [`complete-todo`](#4-complete-todo---mark-a-todo-as-completed) → Mark done

 #### **🔍 Task Discovery & Management**
-**User prompt:** *"I lost track of my work.
-Show me what tasks are still pending, help me find anything related to 'authentication', and give me a quick overview of my active work."*
+**User prompt:** *"Use list-active-todos to show me what tasks are still pending, then search-todos-by-title with 'authentication' to find anything related to auth, and finally summarize-active-todos to give me a quick overview."*

 Find and organize existing tasks:
 - [`list-active-todos`](#11-list-active-todos---list-all-non-completed-todos) → See what's pending